jamie-brannan/hundred-days-swift/12__projectTen/d043__notes.md

 >
 >When you conform to the `UIImagePickerControllerDelegate` protocol, you don't need to add any methods because both are optional.
 But they aren't really – they are marked optional for whatever reason, but your code isn't much good unless you implement at least one of them!

+Okay, I can kind of remember things about conforming to different protocols and handling optionals.
+Navigation Controllers also seem to be really difficult to follow for me.
+* :question: *Maybe read up in RW apprentice book?*

 ### `didFinishPickingMediaWithInfo`

 >The delegate method we care about is `imagePickerController(_, didFinishPickingMediaWithInfo:)`, which **returns when the user selected an image and it's being returned to you**.
 This method needs to do several things: